Housing in the Region

 - Zoning

-- Community Outreach & Engagement
+- Local Outreach & Engagement

 - Comprehensive housing needs assessment: Analyzing the community’s demographics, housing stock, and future housing needs.